Shepherd Moons: Release

 Shepherd Moons was released on 4 November 1991 in the United Kingdom; its release in the United States followed on 19 November 1991 by Reprise Records.
 A promotional box set containing a CD and cassette of the album, plus a 14-page booklet autographed by Roma with her words on each track and lyrics, was released and limited to 1,000 copies.

 The album became a greater chart success than Watermark, reaching number one on the UK Albums Chart for one week for the week ending on 16 November 1991.
 It spent a total of 110 weeks on the chart.
 In the United States, it entered the Billboard 200 at number forty-seven, the week of 7 December 1991.
 It then rose to its peak at seventeen on the week ending 28 March 1992.
 It was present on the chart for a total of 238 weeks.
 On the Billboard New Age Albums chart, the album was number one for twenty-nine weeks during its 266-week stay.

 In its first week of release, the album sold over 250,000 copies in the United States, and became Warner Bros.
 Records' top selling album in early 1992.
 This commercial success spread across Enya's catalogue; three months after Shepherd Moons, an additional 250,000 copies of Watermark were sold in the same country.
 By July 1994, seven million copies of Shepherd Moons had been sold worldwide.
 It sold close to one million copies in the United States each year from 1992 to 1996; in March 1996, it was certified quintuple platinum by the Recording Industry Association of America (RIAA) for shipment of five million copies.
 In January 1997, the album was certified quadruple platinum by the British Phonographic Industry (BPI) for shipment of 1.2 million copies.
 By 1994, the album spent 52 weeks on Spanish charts and sold nearly 400,000 copies in Spain.
 The album has sold an estimated 13 million copies worldwide.

 Between 1991 and 1994, Enya released four singles from Shepherd Moons.
 "Caribbean Blue" was the lead single, released in November 1991.
 It peaked on the singles chart in the United Kingdom at thirteen, and received some crossover airplay exposure on alternative rock radio stations in the United States.
 "How Can I Keep from Singing?" was also released in 1991 and features two previously unreleased B-sides: "Oíche Chiúin (Silent Night)", the Irish language version of the Christmas carol "Silent Night" recorded in 1988, and "'S Fágaim Mo Bhaile", an original composition recorded in 1991.
 In July 1992, "Book of Days" was released as the third single and peaked at number ten in the United Kingdom.
 "Marble Halls" followed in 1994 following its inclusion in the 1993 film The Age of Innocence.

 On 4 November 2021, the 30th anniversary of the release of Shepherd Moons, a live "watch party" video was broadcast on Enya's YouTube channel.
-The video featured the album played in its entirety, with poems by Roman Ryan and commentary on each track.
+The video featured the album played in its entirety, with poems by Roma Ryan and commentary on each track.